Newcastle upon Tyne

 Pandon became a medieval industrial town.
 In 1294 a ship (galley) was built for Edward I at the mouth of the Pandon Burn, where the law courts now stand on Newcastle Quayside.
 Edward I allowed Newcastle to purchase Pandon in 1299, ending its independence.
 In 1307 it was enclosed within the easterly sections of the town wall.
 It was not the first time the place had founded itself enclosed within the protective defences of a wall.

-More Newcastle links: Go to NEXT Page - Castle and Walls
+Go to NEXT Page : Newcastle's Castle and the City Walls

 Search England's North East